Poppy Build Guide by FinalFan

 A more detailed warding guide, and more ward placement suggestions, can be found here.

 Basically, whatever lane you're in, ward the bush by the river whenever you can.
 If you are the AD carry and your support is dumb and doesn't want to do it or just forgets to buy a ward, get one!
-Even if it doesn't save your life, knowing the jungler isn't there will make you more confident in getting last hits and harassing the enemy.
+Even if it doesn't save your life, knowing the enemy jungler isn't lurking nearby will make you more confident in getting last hits and harassing the enemy.
 If you're jungling, get wards and fill any holes you see that could let the enemy gank someone or steal your buffs.

 As an example, suppose you're blue team (bottom nexus) and top lane, and you're winning your lane.
 Consider getting two wards instead of one, to ward the enemy's triangle bush and an area further down the river.
 This will let you push the lane without putting you at much greater risk of ganking.